 A separate ACL can be used to control the administration of queues at various levels.
-Queue administrators can submit applications to the queue, kill applications in the queue, and obtain information about any application in the queue (whereas normal users are restricted from viewing all of the details of other users' applications).
+Queue administrators can submit applications to the queue (without an explicit submit-ACL), kill any application in the queue, and obtain information about any application in the queue (whereas normal users are restricted from viewing all of the details of other users' applications).